 Never having had the need to go parading about, the Arizona Home Guard didn’t waste time with close order drill.
 It therefore took some doing to organize the men and women who had been selected to represent the whole into some semblance of a formation and walk them through the ceremony.
 The one thing Devin had no need to do was to remind them of the need to show up wearing their best uniform with clean weapons and freshly shaven faces, for all were just as eager as he was to show the world they were proud veterans who had not forgotten who they were and what they stood for.

 Still, despite their best efforts, Jennings could not help but take note of the odd mix of uniforms the assembled militiamen were wearing.
-Every pattern of camouflage the various uniformed branches of the Armed Forces had worn over the past three decades were on display.
+Every pattern of camouflage the various uniformed branches of the armed forces had worn over the past three decades were on display.
 Some wore the green, black and brown woodland pattern the Army first issued in the 1980s.
 Others turned out wearing the same universal pattern Army Combat uniform they had kept after multiple tours in either Iraq or Afghanistan.
 Scattered about with them were militiamen wearing the distinctive MARPAT, which Jennings had been told stood for Marine Pattern camouflage.
 Conspicuously standing out among this riotous cacophony were several members of the Arizona Home Guard clad in the distinctive blue camouflage uniform the Navy had issued for years.

 By contrast the company selected to represent the ranger battalion was uniformly turned out.
 As they marched into the compound Jennings could not help but be impressed.
 With the exception of the rhythmic tromping of boots on the hard, level ground and the muted cadence count of a senior NCO, their tightly packed formation came on in utter silence.
-To a man all wore an expression that reflected a grim, unflinching determination no different that that of their commanding officer.
+To a man all wore an expression that reflected a grim, unflinching determination no different than that of their commanding officer.
 Upon reaching its pre-designated position opposite the formation of militiamen, the ranger company executed a series of evolutions with a crisp smartness that reminded Jennings more of a machine than a group of men.
 Caught up in the moment, she had to remind herself that the company of rangers was a machine, a killing machine that had not been called upon to use the weapons they carried sung over their shoulders.

 Having worked with Sam Emerson every day for the past week, the young intern had no need to concern herself with where the camera was, allowing her to focus her full attention on a running commentary she was delivering in a low, almost reverent whisper.
 She stopped speaking when the rangers came to a stop, made a quarter turn, and faced the assembled militiamen across the open compound.
 After a brief pause, during which only the sound heard was that of the wind sweeping across the mountaintop, Colonel Devin stepped out in front of his men and ordered them to present arms.
 After his command had been carried out and all movement in the ranks of the militia had ceased, Major Dixon followed suit.
 When both groups were ready, a bugler Jennings had not noticed before played a tune that caused a pair of militiamen to hoist the American flag up the pole located dead center between the two formations.